Ram Siya Ke Luv Kush: Plot

-Ram comes back to Ayodhya after the victory over Lanka and after 14 years of exile.
-On the day of announcement of Sita's pregnancy, a washerwoman comes and shows the signs of harassment by her husband.
-She describes her condition and, after coming back, her husband raised questions about her character.
-Ram ordered that she should be accepted back.
-Rumours started spreading in Ayodhya about Sita's chastity, that she had stayed in the house of another man for a year and they did not believe on fire test.
-Sita decided to stop harassment against women and by going on an exile.
-Then Sita left Ayodhya and swore not to meet Sri Rama before the completion of her objective.
-She gave birth to twins Luv and Kush at Valmiki's hermitage after proving her chastity under the pseudonym of vandevi.
+The serial starts with Ram coming back to Ayodhya after the victory over Lanka and after 14 years of exile.
+On the day of Sita's pregnancy announcement, a washerwoman comes and tells Ram and Sita how she was harassed by her husband.
+She describes her condition but later, her husband raises questions upon her character.
+Ram orders that she be given justice.
+Soon, rumors started spreading in Ayodhya about Sita's chastity: that she had stayed in the house of Ravan, another man for nearly a year and even though she did the “Agni Pariksha,” people still questioned her purity.
+Sita decided that she wanted to stop the harassment against women.
+Consequently, she left Ayodhya and promised not to meet Ram before the completion of her objective.
+Later, she gives birth to twins named Luv and Kush at Valmiki's hermitage after proving her chastity under the pseudonym of Vandevi.
 Fourteen years passed, the brothers start listening to the verses of Ramayan from Sita Valmiki and Shatrughna.
 During ashvmedha yajna they doubted Ram's love for Sita and stopped the ashva.
 Then the whole family battled and finally they get their answers.
 Sita breaks the truth after that they are children of Ayodhya king Rama and she is Sita not vandevi.
 Brothers leave for Ayodhya to recite Ramayana to change the mindset of their male-dominated society.
 They started from the case of Shurpanakha.
 Finally, they were able to change the men’s mindset and get the women their rights back.
 Luv and Kush unite Sita and Ram.
 Sita goes inside Mother Earth as all her life’s motives have been fulfilled.
 Luv and Kush get their rights.
 After some time, Ram does Jal Samadhi and leaves the earth for heaven where he meets Sita.
 The show concludes with Ram and Sita blessing everyone else.